-TA054: Ramp Taxi Vehicle Purchase Subsidy

-Plan and subsidize the purchase of a purpose-built accessible vehicle or fund the installation of a wheelchair ramp for taxis.
-An accessible vehicle cost approximately \$40,000.
-Because of this high cost, we want to offer the purchasers of this vehicle a subsidy of up to \$10,000 to encourage the purchase of a purpose built or fund the conversion of a minivan into an accessible vehicle.
-These vehicles are more costly than the average taxi vehicle because they typically must be modified with special equipment to accommodate passengers in wheelchairs by installing a rear facing ramp for wheelchairs.
-Similar projects from prior years suggest that \$10,000 is enough of an incentive.
-As a result of those successes, we propose to continue this progress by using what has already been established as an industry acceptable price point for the purchase.
-These accessible ramp taxi vans provide an important mode of alternative transportation for persons, particularly wheelchair users, needing an accessible, on-demand vehicle for travel in the city.
+Project Name CIP ID Total Carryforward Budget CIP Total Total Alternative Fuel Vehicles Incentives TA050 - 1,000,000 1,000,000 Taxi Stand Expansion & Renovation TA051 - 150,000 150,000 Ramp Taxi Vehicle Purchase Subsidy TA054 - 500,000 500,000 Open Taxi Dispatch Application Programming Interface TA057 - 600,000 600,000 Total - 2,250,000 2,250,000 conversion of a minivan into an accessible vehicle.
+These Taxi Capital Project Scopes vehicles are more costly than the average taxi vehicle because they typically must be modified with special TA050: Alternative Fuel Vehicles Incentives equipment to accommodate passengers in wheelchairs by installing a rear facing ramp for wheelchairs.
+Similar Provides incentives to taxi companies and medallion projects from prior years suggest that \$10,000 is holders to replace older gas vehicles with alternative enough of an incentive.
+As a result of those successes, fuel vehicles to help lower the greenhouse gas emissions we propose to continue this progress by using what has in San Francisco.
+This project will help ensure that San already been established as an industry acceptable price Francisco continues to lead the nation as the greenest point for the purchase.
+These accessible ramp taxi vans taxi city in America. provide an important mode of alternative transportation for persons, particularly wheelchair users, needing an TA051: Taxi Stand Expansion & Renovation accessible, on-demand vehicle for travel in the city.